javibravo/simpleue/README.md

 [![Build Status](https://travis-ci.org/javibravo/simple-php-queue.svg?branch=master)](https://travis-ci.org/javibravo/simple-php-queue)

-SimplePHPQueue allows to run workers to consume queues in a very simple way.
-The library have been developed to be easily extended for any(*) queue server and open to manage any kind of task.
+SimplePHPQueue provide a very simple way to run workers to consumer queues (consumers).
+The library have been developed to be easily extended for any(*) other queue server and open to manage any kind of task.

-Currently the lib only implement Redis queue interface, but open to implement any other.
+Current implementations:
+    - Redis queue interface.
+    - AWS SQS queue interface.

 Worker
 ------